Hiwa Pashaei: Teaching

 Hiwa Pashaei has taught as Visiting scholar in universities such as Soore, Islamic Azad University, Applied Science and Technology in Tehran and Kish.

 He has held several painting, drawing and calligram workshops in Islamic Azad University, Kish branch of Applied Science and Technology University and Ideh Institute from 2008.
 He has taught in group workshop of designing logo and inscription in University of Science and Culture and Islamic Azad University, Parand Branch as a visiting professor in 2009.
 He was the director of graffiti part of the first Fajr International Visual Arts Festival in Tehran Museum of Contemporary Art and held workshop of graffiti and at the same time was a visiting scholar in painting part of that festival.

 Pashaei was member of the jury and one of the directors of the second Fajr International Visual Arts Festival in Museum of Contemporary Art of Ahvaz in 2009.
 He was jury president and director of Cultural Social Festival of Art Graduates of Iranian Universities in Museum of the Qasr Prison in Tehran in 2015.
 Moreover Pashaei was jury president and director of Drawing and Calligraphy Festival of Art Graduates of Iranian Universities, and also member of jury and director of the First Azadegan Visual Arts Festival, both held in the Museum of the Qasr Prison in 2015.

-Hiwa Pashaei was participated as director, instructor and curator of Portrait painting of Iranian Musicians Ehxibition in 2016 which held in Niavaran Cultural Center with attendance of prominent figures of Iranian traditional music.
+Hiwa Pashaei was participated as director, instructor and curator of Portrait painting of Iranian Musicians Exhibition in 2016 which held in Niavaran Cultural Center with attendance of prominent figures of Iranian traditional music.
 14 artists participated in that event created portraits of 15 celebrated musicians using metal spring and 2.5 cm ribbons, in a manner inspired by carpet weaving.
 In this group exhibition musicians such as Shahram Nazeri, Keivan Saket and Shahrdad Rouhani were attended and Majid Derakhshani and Arsalan Kamkar debuted from their portraits together with the creator artists, and also Hana Kamkar debuted from Bijan Kamkar portrait.

 Pashaei was director, instructor and juror of 100 Celebrities of Iranian Cinema and Theatre Exhibition which held in Ariana Art Gallery in 2017 with participation of 100 painter artists and attendance of prominent figures of Iranian cinema and theatre.
 Moreover he was director, instructor, curator and jury president in 100 Iranian Athletic Stars Exhibition which held in Museum of Fine Arts in Sa'dabad Complex in 2018 with participation of 100 painter artists and attendance of Minister of Sport and Youth, President of the International Olympic Committee on Iran and prominent Iranian athletic figures.